fabiolamariapina/makeup-organizer/README.md

 - Date: November 8, 2020
   - Instead of having two buttons for logging in and signing up on the home page, the only button is now the log-in.
 To sign up, you click on the link below the button.
 This is what most websites and apps style their pages.
   - Improved spcing between button and link.
+  - When hovering over a link, the link will change to the same color as the makeup organizer heading.